Teaching and Speaking

-I tutor several Biblical Studies units at the University of Sydney.
+I teach several Biblical Studies units at the University of Sydney and Hebrew at Macquarie University.
 My primary teaching interests are in the following areas, although I am open to opportunities to explore other related fields:

 When is a prophet not a prophet?

 The biblical book of Jonah (which is, strictly speaking, not a 'book' at all but part of a collection of writings known as 'The Twelve Prophets') has attracted the attention of scholars for centuries.
 This short work is important for Jews, who read it during the holiest day of the year (Yom Kippur) and for Christians because it was quoted by Jesus.
 However, opinions are divided as to the meaning and purpose of this enigmatic work.
 It's a strange book, different to any other 'prophetic' book, and its key character is the opposite of what we'd expect of a biblical prophet.

 I argue that by understanding how biblical writers used satire, humour and parody we discover some clues about the intention of the writers(s) of Jonah.
 Read in this light, the message of Jonah may be as relevant to a modern audience as it was when it was first written.

 Job and the problem of suffering

 Jesus' teaching methods

 Three men walked into a bar [mitzvah]: or, how to spot a joke in the Bible.

 Some of my primary research interests include: